|

 So he was constantly working on it."

 "He is really inspired by the figure of Prospero.
-That's what Vangelis was really
+That's what Vangelis was really interested in."

 - So the music was written based on your ideas and then when you received it, the